 Have a schedule, be consistent: If you want your stream to grow, people should know when you’re going to be on so they can catch your streams.
 If you can’t be on a schedule, let folks know that.
 If you are usually on a schedule, and something comes up let viewers know, using both social media or the announcement section on your panels.

 Don’t self promote in other channels: If you are in another broadcasters channel, don’t make a point of saying you stream too.
-Or that you’re leaving to go stream X game.
-It’s self promotion, bad etiquette and often a mistake newer broadcasters make.
+Or that you’re leaving to go stream X game/have just finished streaming.
+It’s self promotion, bad etiquette and a mistake newer broadcasters often make.
 Network but not in other people’s chats.
 If the broadcaster asks who in chat streams?
 Fine speak up then.

 Interact with your viewers: A broadcaster may have no viewers on a stream, and fifty the next time they go live.
 It doesn’t matter if there’s one person in your chat, they came to watch you so you should interact with them.
 It means a lot for viewers to be acknowledged, to know the broadcaster sees them there.
 Interaction can make or break a stream for a new viewer, so keep that in mind as you try to grow your stream community.